Free Printable Drawstring Bag Pattern (with French Seams)

 7 Next, fold the top of that fabric inward to the 2.5-inch initial mark you made.

+8 Finally, topstitch the casing shut at the bottom of the drawstring enclosure.
 The free arm on your machine may come in handy to stitch the top of the bag.

 A free arm is a feature of your sewing machine that allows you to sew smaller openings, like small bags, sleeves, etc. It is a small base arm that can fit into these smaller projects.